zhuqinfeng1999/Samba/README.md

 # [Samba: Semantic Segmentation of Remotely Sensed Images with State Space Model](https://arxiv.org/abs/)

-This is the official code repository for "Samba: Semantic Segmentation of Remotely Sensed Images with State Space Model". {[Arxiv Paper](https://arxiv.org/abs/)}
+This is the official code repository for "Samba: Semantic Segmentation of Remotely Sensed Images with State Space Model". {[Arxiv Paper](https://arxiv.org/abs/)} The paper will be released soon.

 ![image](https://github.com/zhuqinfeng1999/Samba/assets/34743935/723109f3-4e5b-45c2-ad4f-492a87277075)